-A BSENTED himfelf from me, the 7th inflant, anegro fellow, named Polydore, but fometimes calls himfelf Pauli; about 20 years of age, five feet fix inches high, black complex found, has his hair plaited in three plaits, each plaft about two inches long, but he fometimes wears a handkerchef round his head; had on when he went away, a coatee of cloth nearly black, with a blue piece to one of the pockets; white finit, ftriped jacket, blue woollen trowfers, white flockings and good shoes; he probably may change his drefs, as he has a number of cloaths; he is a handfome negro and very mild spoken, but very artful; he is well known in Charleston, having been some time at the carpenters trade with Milligan and McGoon; has a wife faid to belong to Mr. Roper; his father and mother belong to Mr. Clark, in Meeting street.
-He was but lately purchased by me at auction, from Mess.
-William Holmes & Co. as the property of captain Robert Hutchinson.
-The above reward will be paid on conviction of any white person or persons harboring him; and a seperate reward to any person delivering him to the mester of the work house, or to me, at No. 22, Bay, of five dollars.
+A BSENTED himfelf from me, the 7th inflant, anegro fellow, named Polydore, but fometimes calls himfelf Pauli; about 20 years of age, five feet fix inches high, black complex.
+In the polyther of the me two inches long, but he fometimes wears a handkerchief round his head; had on when he went away, a coate of cloth nearly black, with a blue piece to one of the pockets; white finit, ftriped jacket, blue woollen tropfers, white flockings and good shoes; he probably may change his drefs, as he has a number of cloaths; he is a handfome negro and very mild spoken, but very artful; he is well known in Charleston, having been some time at the carpenters trade with Milligan and McGoon; has a wife faid to belong to Mr. Roper; his father and mother belong to Mr. Clark, in Meeting street.
+He was but lately purchased by me at auction, from Messer, in father and mother belong to mr. Clark, in Meeting street.
+He was but lately purchased by me at auction, from Messer, William Holmes & Co. as the property of captain Robert Hutchinson.
+The above reward will be paid on conviction of any white person or persons harboring him; and a separate reward to any person delivering him to the master of the work house, or to me, at No. 22, Bay, of five dollars.